Your time has finally come!

 You’ll have three kinds of guitars to choose from: acoustic, classical (also referred to as “dry”) and electric.

-No serious, aspiring guitar player would go for classical if he wants to strum a guitar like Mark Knopfler.
+No serious, aspiring guitar player would opt for a classical guitar when he really wants to be able to strum an electric guitar like Mark Knopfler.
 Informed choices will save you lots of energy, time and money.

 If you’re a complete novice, signing up for guitar lessons is definitely the way to go.
 After all, you won’t be taken seriously if can’t distinguish your majors from your minors.
 You’ll want to get a grasp on basic principles of rhythm, solfeggio and scales before hitting the stage.